liebeziv/Intelligent-Cloud-Based-Travel-Itinerary-Planner/README.md

 Uvicorn           // ASGI server
 ```

 Note: DynamoDB is the primary persistence layer.
-Legacy SQLAlchemy models were archived to `archive/models_sqlalchemy.py` for reference only and are not used at runtime.
+The legacy SQLAlchemy models have been removed from the repository; DynamoDB implementations now power all persistence.

 ### Data Storage
 ```text